justin-witt/AutoZen/README.md

 - Download AutoZen from github and place the files into the desired install location.

-- In Google Chrome navigate to "chrome://extensions".
+- In Google Chrome/Microsoft Edge navigate to "chrome://extensions".

 - Enable developer mode allowing you to import the project from the install location via the "Load unpacked" button.